What’s workers’ compensation insurance?

 How the Judge Approves a Settlement

 If you settle your workers’ compensation case, you will have to go to court for a brief hearing for a judge to approve the settlement.
-This will generally consist of your lawyer asking you questions about the settlement in front of the judge, so that the judge can listen and make sure you are voluntarily entering into the settlement (i..e that you understand you do not have to settle your case and that no one is forcing you to settle), that you understand the terms of the settlement (i.e. what you will receive as your net settlement amount after any attorney’s fees or costs), and most importantly, that you understand the consequences of the settlement (i.e. that your case is going to be over forever and all time).
+This will generally consist of your lawyer asking you questions about the settlement in front of the judge so that the judge can make sure you are voluntarily entering into the agreement (i.e., that you understand you do not have to settle your case and that no one is forcing you to do so), that you understand the terms of the settlement (including your net settlement amount after attorney’s fees or costs), and most importantly, that you understand the consequences of the settlement—specifically, that your case will be over forever.
+Our workcover compensation lawyers can guide you through this process and help ensure the judge receives all required information.
+For additional clarity on how settlements work in Rhode Island, you may also want to review our RI workers’ comp benefits.

 When You Get Paid for Your Case

-Once you do this, and the judge approves the settlement, the judge will typically enter a court order right then and there approving the settlement before you leave.
-It is from that point that the employer/insurance company has fourteen (14) days to pay you your settlement money.
-Typically, the insurer will send one check directly to you for your net settlement amount, and send a second check directly to your attorney for the attorney’s fee.
+After the hearing, once the judge approves the settlement, the judge will typically enter a court order right away before you leave.
+From that point forward, the employer or insurance company has fourteen (14) days to pay your settlement.
+Typically, the insurer will send one check directly to you for your net settlement amount and send a second check directly to your attorney for the attorney’s fee.
+For more insight into the settlement process, you may find related topics helpful, such as how long settlements take or whether benefits stop after settlement.

 Win Your Workers' Comp or Personal Injury Case